fabriziomiano/ThesisTemplate/README.md

 # ThesisTemplate
-*UNOFFICIAL* Sussex Uni Thesis Template
+a PhD Thesis Template inspired by many other templates on the market